Quantum eraser experiment

-In quantum mechanics, the quantum eraser experiment is an interferometer experiment that demonstrates several fundamental aspects of quantum mechanics, including quantum entanglement and complementarity.
+In quantum mechanics, a quantum eraser experiment is an interferometer experiment that demonstrates several fundamental aspects of quantum mechanics, including quantum entanglement and complementarity.

 The quantum eraser experiment is a variation of Thomas Young's classic double-slit experiment.
-It establishes that when action is taken to determine which of 2 slits a photon has passed through, the photon cannot interfere with itself.
+It establishes that when action is taken to determine which of two slits a photon has passed through, the photon cannot interfere with itself.
 When a stream of photons is marked in this way, then the interference fringes characteristic of the Young experiment will not be seen.
 The experiment also creates situations in which a photon that has been "marked" to reveal through which slit it has passed can later be "unmarked."
-A photon that has been "unmarked" will interfere with itself and produce the fringes characteristic of Young's experiment.
+A photon that has been "unmarked" will interfere with itself once again, restoring the fringes characteristic of Young's experiment.

+History

+The quantum eraser experiment was proposed in 1982 by Marlan Scully and Kai Drühl in the paper Quantum eraser: A proposed photon correlation experiment concerning observation and "delayed choice" in quantum mechanics, as a realizable way to test the hitherto untested predictions of quantum mechanics.
+As inspirations, the paper mentions Eugene Wigner's focus on the measurement problem, conversations with Willis Lamb, and John Archibald Wheeler's thought experiments.
+The paper also points out that the experiment could be run in delayed choice mode, as conceptualized by Wheeler's thought experiments, what is now known as a delayed-choice quantum eraser.

 The experiment

 Concept

 This experiment involves an apparatus with two main sections.
 After two entangled photons are created, each is directed into its own section of the apparatus.
 Anything done to learn the path of the entangled partner of the photon being examined in the double-slit part of the apparatus will influence the second photon, and vice versa.
 The advantage of manipulating the entangled partners of the photons in the double-slit part of the experimental apparatus is that experimenters can destroy or restore the interference pattern in the latter without changing anything in that part of the apparatus.
 Experimenters do so by manipulating the entangled photon, and they can do so before or after its partner has passed through the slits and other elements of experimental apparatus between the photon emitter and the detection screen.
 Under conditions where the double-slit part of the experiment has been set up to prevent the appearance of interference phenomena (because there is definitive "which path" information present), the quantum eraser can be used to effectively erase that information.
 In doing so, the experimenter restores interference without altering the double-slit part of the experimental apparatus.

 A variation of this experiment, delayed-choice quantum eraser, allows the decision whether to measure or destroy the "which path" information to be delayed until after the entangled particle partner (the one going through the slits) has either interfered with itself or not.

 In delayed-choice experiments quantum effects can mimic an influence of future actions on past events.
 However, the temporal order of measurement actions is not relevant.